TechnoConserve/discord_cfs/README.md

 make note of the location's "Site Number."
 Tell the bot you want to subscribe to the station using the command `!add_station SiteNumber`.
-For example, to subscribe to the "GREEN RIVER NEAR GREENDALE, UT" station with a site number of 09234500, the command would be `!09234500`.
+For example, to subscribe to the "GREEN RIVER NEAR GREENDALE, UT" station with a site number of 09234500, the command would be `!add_station 09234500`.

 You won't need to commit these site numbers to memory.
 To list out the stations you're subscribed to, and to get their site numbers, use the command `!list_stations`.

-You can request a report of a given station using the `!station_report` command.
+You can request a report of a given station using the `!station_report StationID` command (e.g. `!station_report 09234500`).
 The report includes a USGS created graph of streamflow data along with a bot generated line graph also of streamflow data.
 Both graphs request the previous 30 days worth of streamflow data but you may find that the USGS graph does not actually extend that far back in the past.

 ## Commands